dev-harbour/hb-games/README.md

 --------------------------------------------------------------------------------

-<a href="https://www.paypal.me/rafaljopek?locale.x=pl_PL/">If you enjoyed this instruction, please support the project by making a donation through Paypal.<br> Your support will help to ensure that this instruction can continue to be developed and updated.</a>
+<a href="https://www.paypal.me/rafaljopek?locale.x=pl_PL/">If you enjoyed this instruction, please support the project by making a donation through PayPal.<br> Your support will help to ensure that this instruction can continue to be developed and updated.</a>

 --------------------------------------------------------------------------------